gyselroth/php-helper/README.md

 ### Used Open Source Software

-Open source packages used by the gyselroth Document Engine are copyright of their vendors, see related licenses within the vendor packages.
+Open source packages used by the gyselroth Helper Library are copyright of their vendors, see related licenses within the vendor packages.